-The European Academy of Allergy and Clinical Immunology (EAACI) released updated guidelines in 2020 to help prevent food allergies in infants.
-These guidelines offer a fresh approach to infant nutrition, aiming to reduce the risk of developing food allergies through early dietary choices.
+Food allergies are a growing concern, and in 2020, the European Academy of Allergy and Clinical Immunology (EAACI) released updated guidelines to help prevent them in infants.
+These guidelines present a fresh approach to infant nutrition, focusing on early dietary choices to reduce the risk of developing food allergies.

 Key Recommendations from the EAACI 2020 Guidelines